-Create a Fair Vacation Policy and Avoid a Summer Meltdown
+A Fair Vacation Policy Can Help Prevent a Summer Staff Meltdown

 By: John Rossheim